DNS tool

 A PTR record maps an IP address back to a hostname through the reverse DNS hierarchy.
 It is commonly checked for mail servers, logging and infrastructure diagnostics.

-Enter a reverse lookup name such as an in-addr.arpa or ip6.arpa FQDN to compare the hostname returned by different resolvers.
+Enter an IP address such as 8.8.8.8, an IPv6 address or a reverse lookup name such as an in-addr.arpa or ip6.arpa FQDN to compare the hostname returned by different resolvers.

 When to use it